Skin Cancer Prevention: Add These Foods to Your Diet

 Where to find antioxidants

-A healthy diet includes a variety of foods with plenty of fruits and vegetables, and many of the colorful fruits and vegetables contain powerful antioxidants.
-Here are some examples of antioxidant-rich foods you can add to your diet:
+A healthy diet for skin cancer prevention includes a variety of foods with plenty of fruits and vegetables, and many of the colorful fruits and vegetables contain powerful antioxidants.
+Here are some examples of antioxidant-rich foods for skin cancer prevention you can add to your diet:

 - Orange-colored vegetables and fruits, like carrots, squash, yams, cantaloupe, apricots, and mangoes contain beta-carotene